kryptokrona/kryptokrona-docs/docs/guides/Forking-Turtlecoin.md

 Once you start mining, the premine should appear in the wallet you previously created.
 Make sure you have your private keys to restore this wallet.

+## CryptoNoteCheckpoints.h

+A nice quick job, we need to remove all the checkpoints in `src/CryptoNoteCheckpoints.h`

+Checkpoints are used to verify that whilst syncing, you are on the right path, and not wasting your time syncing blocks from an incorrect daemon.
+It does this by matching a block hash to a block height.

+This is all grand, however if you are creating a new chain, you will of course have new hashes for your blocks!

+To fix it, just set `const std::initializer_list<CheckpointData> CHECKPOINTS = {};`

+It would be a good idea to add some checkpoints here for your new chain when you're up and running.

 ## WalletConfig.h

 Next up to modify is WalletConfig.h, located in `src/zedwallet/WalletConfig.h`